EthanYeung513/websiteBuilder/README.md

-This project will allow users to create websites through a drag and drop system in a windows application.
+This project allows users to create and design websites via an intuitive drag and drop system.

 #### Technologies
 Visual basic